NOTE: 2nd Tuesday in 2016 [1-12-2016] is the deadline for Fall 2016 admission.

 Most important is the submission of samples of your creative work in the genre you intend to emphasize during your studies at F.I.U. (up to 20 pages of poetry; up to 35 pages of fiction or creative non-fiction; screenplay, first 30 pages plus a synopsis.)
 The writing samples AND letter stating your writing interest and background MUST be sent to the department (both in hardcopy AND Word or PDF formats) via email to CAMPBET@FIU.EDU.
 NOTE: ALL samples must state the genre type on each submission as well as in the header of the e-submission.
 Admission is competitive for those students who meet the minimum admission requirements, as space is limited.
 Fulfilling the minimum admission requirements does not guarantee admission.
 Admission to the program will depend primarily upon the strength of the manuscript submitted.

 A limited number of tuition fee waivers, fellowships and teaching assistantships with a Fall/Spring semester stipend of approximately $9,500 are available.
 Notify the Program Director, in writing, if you are interested in being nominated for financial assistance—these positions will require various instructional and research activities.
 To be eligible to receive tuition remission, you must file a Financial Aid Form (FAF), available from the Financial Aid Office or go online to http://www.FAFSA.ed.gov, even if you do not expect to show "need."

 F.I.U.
-Graduate School policy generally limits transfer of graduate credits taken at other institutions to six (6) semester hours and requires that all coursework taken toward the degree be completed within a six-year time span.
+Graduate School policy generally limits transfer of graduate credits taken at other institutions to six (6) semester hours and requires that all coursework taken toward the degree be completed within an eight-year time span.
 The Creative Writing faculty suggest three years as the average time for a student to complete the program.

 Send transcripts and GRE scores ONLY to: